Effective perturbation theory for linear operators: Main results

 All maps with operator-valued arguments have their operators written in subscript indices, e.g. we write $u_\op{L}$, $\lambda_\op{L}$ rather than $u(\op{L})$, $\lambda(\op{L})$; the index $0$ refers to $\op{L}_0$ in this notation, e.g. $u_0=u_{\op{L}_0}$.

-Among the possible equivalent definitions of a simple isolated eigenvalue the following one is closest to our needs. \begin{defi} We say that $\op{L}\in\BX$ has the scalar $\lambda$ as a \emph{simple isolated eigenvalue} if there exists a non-zero $u\in\fX$ such that $\op{L}u=\lambda u$, and there exists a complement $G$ to $\langle u\rangle$ which is preserved by $\op{L}$ and such that the restriction of $\op{L}-\lambda$ to $G\to G$ is invertible. \end{defi} Note that by a complement we shall always mean a topological (i.e. closed) complement, and that we write $\lambda$ for the scalar operator $\lambda\Id$ when no confusion is possible.
+Among the possible equivalent definitions of a simple isolated eigenvalue the following one is closest to our needs. \begin{defi} We say that $\op{L}\in\BX$ has the scalar $\lambda$ as a \emph{simple isolated eigenvalue} if there exists a non-zero $u\in\fX$ such that $\op{L}u=\lambda u$ and if there exists a complement $G$ to $\langle u\rangle$ which is preserved by $\op{L}$ and such that the restriction and co-restriction of $\op{L}-\lambda$ to $G\to G$ is invertible. \end{defi} Note that by a complement we shall always mean a topological (i.e. closed) complement and that we write $\lambda$ for the scalar operator $\lambda\Id$ when no confusion is possible.
 In the above circumstances, we will denote by $(\op{L}-\lambda)^{-1}$ the inverse of $\op{L}-\lambda$ viewed as an operator on $G$.
 From now on, we will write all eigendata for $\op{L}$ with a subscript, implicitly assuming $\op{L}$ is in a sufficiently small neighborhood of $\op{L}_0$.
+In particular, the subspace $G$ will be denoted by $G_\op{L}$ and will be called the \emph{stable complement} of $\op{L}$.